bojanhartlane/Alber_Christianto-Pacman_Grid/README.md

 REPORT
 ```

-- PLACE will put the Pacman on the grid in positon X,Y and facing NORTH,SOUTH, EAST or WEST.
+- PLACE will put the Pacman on the grid in position X,Y and facing NORTH,SOUTH, EAST or WEST.
+Any other direction will be ignored by the application.
+Player can choose any combination of X and Y from (0,0) to (4,4).
 - The origin (0,0) can be considered the SOUTH WEST most corner.
+- PLACE command can be called more than once.
+Pacman's position will be readjusted based on the new PLACE command.
+For example, if Pacman's position is (2,4) facing NORTH and PLACE 1,1,WEST is called, Pacman's position will be (1,1) facing WEST.
+All commands after that will be run based on Pacman's (1,1) facing WEST, not the older position.
 - The first valid command to Pacman is a PLACE command, after that, any sequence of commands may be issued, in any order, including another PLACE command.
 The application should discard all commands in the sequence until a valid PLACE command has been executed.
 - MOVE will move Pacman one unit forward in the direction it is currently facing.
+For example, if Pacman's current position is (1,2) facing EAST, MOVE command will move Pacman to (2,2) facing EAST.
 - LEFT and RIGHT will rotate Pacman 90 degrees in the specified direction without changing the position of Pacman.
+For example, if Pacman is facing NORTH, LEFT command will change Pacman's facing direction to WEST.
+If Pacman is facing EAST, RIGHT command will change Pacman's facing direction to SOUTH.
 - REPORT will announce the X,Y and F of Pacman.
-This can be in any form, but standard output is sufficient.
+Just like PLACE, REPORT can be called more than once.
 - Pacman that is not on the grid can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
 - Input can be from a file, or from standard input, as the developer chooses.
 - Provide test data to exercise the application.